• instagram

 8th Day: Breakfast at the hotel.
 Check out, transfer to the airport.

-Excursions according to the program
+Excursions & transportation according to the program

-Wine degustation with snacks at Meysari Winery
+Wine degustation (5 wines) with snacks at “AzGranata Winery”

-1 bottle of water per person per excursion day
+1 bottle of 0.5L water per day

 Flight tickets & visa (if required)